MarceloProjetos/HMI-controler-with-node-red/README.md

 Now save result number and edit the file [settings.js][9] again.

-Uncomment the lines as bellow and place the generated password on the line.
+Find and uncomment the lines as bellow and place the generated password on the line.

     adminAuth: {
         type: "credentials",